Product Disclosures

 - A prostate-specific antigen test for each covered male who is 1. at least 50 years of age; or 2. at least 40 years of age with a family history of prostate cancer or other prostate cancer risk factor.
 You should refer to your insurance certificate or Group Service Agreement for detailed coverage information.

-Most Cigna insured health benefit plans include coverage for each person enrolled in the plan who is 50 years of age or older and at normal risk for developing colon cancer.
+Most Cigna Healthcare insured health benefit plans include coverage for each person enrolled in the plan who is 50 years of age or older and at normal risk for developing colon cancer.
 Covered expenses incurred in conducting a medically recognized screening examination for the detection of colorectal cancer include the covered person's choice of:

 - A fecal occult blood test performed annually and a flexible sigmoidoscopy performed every five years, or